 Children and adolescents

-The clinical presentation of the disease appears somewhat similar to influenza.
-In the largest clinical trial of 171 children from Wuhan fever was reported in 41% (71 of 171), cough in over 50% (83 of 171), tachypnea in 28% (49 of 171).
-In 27 of the patients there were no symptoms at all (15.8%).
-At initial presentation very few children required oxygen supplementation (4 of 171, 2.3%).
-Other symptoms like diarrhea, fatigue, runny nose and vomiting were observed only in less than 10% of the children (Lu 2020).
-In the case series from Zhejiang as many as 10 out of 36 patients (28%) had no symptoms at all.
+In a clinical trial of 171 children from Wuhan, fever was reported in 41% (71 of 171), cough in over 50% (83 of 171), tachypnea in 28% (49 of 171).
+In 27 of the patients there were no symptoms at all (15,8%).
+At initial presentation very few children required oxygen supplementation (4 of 171, 2,3%).
+Other symptoms like diarrhea, fatigue, runny nose and vomiting were observed in less than 10% of the children (Lu 2020).
+In the cohort from Zhejiang as many as 10 out of 36 patients (28%) had no symptoms at all.
 None of the children had an oxygen saturation below 92% (Qiu 2020).
+In a Korean case series of children with COVID-19, 20 children (22%) were asymptomatic during the entire observation period.
+Among 71 symptomatic cases, only 6 (9%) were diagnosed at the time of symptom onset while 47 children (66%) had unrecognized symptoms before diagnosis and 18 (25%) developed symptoms after diagnosis.
+Fifty-one percent had “mild” disease, 22% “moderate” disease and 2% “severe” disease.
+No patient required intensive care (Han 2020).
+A larger UK series reports on 651 children and young people aged less than 19 years.
+Median age was 4.6 years, 35% (225/651) were under 12 months old.
+18% (116/632) of children were admitted to critical care.
+Six patients died in hospital, all of whom had profound comorbidity (Swann 2020).

 Neonates and infants

 Zeng reports 33 newborns born to mothers with COVID-19 in Wuhan.
 Three of the 33 infants (9%) presented with early-onset SARS-CoV-2 infection.
 In 2 of the 3 neonates there were radiological signs of pneumonia.
-In one child disseminated intravascular coagulation was described but eventually all children had stable vital signs three weeks after the infection when the report was published (26 March 2020) (Zeng L 020).
+In one child disseminated intravascular coagulation was described but eventually all children had stable vital signs three weeks after the infection (Zeng L 2020).
 In a second cohort, 9 infants aged 1 month to 9 months were described without any severe complications (Wei 2020).
-Whether there may be complications of COVID-19 in newborns and infants long-term cannot be judged at this stage of the pandemic.
-At present it is not recommended to separate healthy newborns from mothers with suspicion of COVID-19 (CDC-2 2020).
-Clearly a preterm or newborn that has been exposed to CoV-2 needs to be closely monitored by the hospital and/or the primary care pediatrician.
-If there are signs of COVID (e.g. poor feeding, unstable temperature, tachy/dyspnea) it needs to be hospitalized and tested and lab examinations and chest x-ray to be done.
-Testing for CoV-2 is not useful before day 5 because of the incubation period.
-There needs to be a strict hygiene as much as possible in this mother-child setting.
+Whether there are long-term complications of COVID-19 in these newborns and infants is unclear at this stage of the pandemic.

 Pediatric inflammatory multisystem syndrome temporarily associated with SARS-CoV-2 (PIMS-TS) (or synonym Multisystem Inflammatory Syndrome in Children (MIS-C) or Kawasaki-like Disease

-In April 2020 clinicians from the UK, France, Italy, Spain and the US reported on children with a severe inflammatory syndrome with Kawasaki-like features, some of whom had tested positive for CoV-2, while others had not.
-Prior to this, Jones had described the case of a six-month-old baby girl with fever, rash and swelling characteristic of a rare pediatric inflammatory condition, Kawasaki syndrome (Jones 2020).
+While most children with COVID-19 have a very mild disease, in April 2020 clinicians from the UK, France, Italy, Spain and the US reported on children with a severe inflammatory syndrome with Kawasaki-like features, some of whom had tested positive for CoV-2, while others not.
+Prior to this, Jones had described the case of a six-month-old baby girl with fever, rash and swelling characteristic of a rare pediatric inflammatory condition, Kawasaki disease (Jones 2020).

-Eight patients from the UK and 10 patients from Bergamo in Italy with features of Kawasaki disease have been published including one death in a 14-year-old boy in the UK during the SARS-CoV-2 epidemic (Riphagen 2020, Verdoni 2020).
+Eight patients from the UK and 10 patients from Bergamo in Italy with features of Kawasaki disease were published including one death in a 14-year-old boy in the UK during the SARS-CoV-2 epidemic (Riphagen 2020, Verdoni 2020).
+Some children presented with vasculitic skin rash (Schneider 2020).
 In Bergamo, the region with the highest infection rate in Italy, a 30-fold increased incidence of Kawasaki disease has been reported following the SARS-CoV-2 epidemic (Verdoni 2020).
+Of 21 children and adolescents from London, UK (19 with recent SARS-CoV-2 infection), 12 (57%) presented with Kawasaki disease shock syndrome, 16 (76%) with myocarditis, 17 (81%) required intensive care support.
+All had noticeable gastrointestinal symptoms and high levels of inflammatory markers, received intravenous immunoglobulin and 10 (48%) corticosteroids; the outcome was favourable in all (Toubiana 2020).

 |Table 2.
 Features of Kawasaki Disease and pediatric inflammatory multisystem syndrome temporarily associated with SARS-CoV-2|